jwestfall69/ddragon-diag/docs/tests/main_245_dead_output_test.md

-# IC12 Dead Output Test
+# Main 245 Dead Output Test
 ---
-IC12 is a 74LS245 IC that sits between the CPU's data bus and everything except the program roms.
+On both double dragon and double dragon 2 there is a single 74LS245 IC that acts the bus transceiver between the CPU's data bus and everything except the program roms.
 This test checks to see if that IC has dead output towards the CPU.

+Double Dragon its IC12
+Double Dragon 2 its IC62

 Detecting dead output on the 6309/6809 is somewhat interesting.
 When the CPU isn't actively doing anything on the address bus it does dummy reads of